 The English courts stated the principle of necessity in 1551 in Reninger v.
 Fagossa (1 Plowd.
 1, 75 Eng.
 Rep. 1): “A man may break the words of the law, and yet not break the law itself … where the words of them are broken to avoid greater inconvenience, or through necessity, or by compulsion.”
 The case cites the New Testament example of eating sacred bread through necessity of hunger or taking another’s corn.
 Mathew 12:3-4.
 Older English cases contain many examples which recognize the general principle of necessity.
 It was a defense to breaking a law that the person committed the act to save a life or put out a fire.
 Jurors could depart without the permission of the judge in case of emergency.
 Prisoners might escape from a burning jail without committing a crime.
 A person did not commit the misdemeanor of exposing an infected person in public if the person was being carried through the streets to a doctor.

-Since you are constitutionally guaranteed the right to a jury trial, and the right to present a complete defense — to present the jury with your true defense, for the jury to do with it as it will — how could it be that the Minnesota appellate courts have so far held that you have no right to present a medical necessity defense in a marijuana case?
+You are constitutionally guaranteed the right to a jury trial, and the right to present a complete defense — to present the jury with your true defense, for the jury to do with it as it will.
+So how could it be that the Minnesota appellate courts have so far held that you have no right to present a medical necessity defense in a marijuana case?

 “The statutory classification of marijuana as a Schedule I substance implies a determination that marijuana has “no currently accepted medical use in the United States.”
 Minn.Stat. § 152.02, subd.
 7(1) (1990).
 The legislature has enacted a single exception, in the THC Therapeutic Research Act (TRA), exempting from criminal sanctions possession or use of marijuana for cancer patients undergoing chemotherapy who are receiving the drug under the strict controls of an approved medical research program.
 Minn.
 Stat. § 152.21, subds.
 1, 3, 6 (1990).
 These statutory provisions demonstrate that the legislature has specifically addressed and determined the possible medical uses of marijuana.”

-The first point, that marijuana has been classified by Minnesota as “a Schedule I substance” meaning they claim that it has “no currently accepted medical use in the United States,” if it has ever been true, is certainly not true today.
+The first point, that marijuana’s Minnesota classification as “a Schedule I substance” implies that it has “no currently accepted medical use in the United States,” if ever true, is certainly not true today.
 Though marijuana is still arbitrarily classified by Minnesota as “Schedule I,” the majority of the United States population now lives in states with legal medical marijuana programs, and marijuana is now currently accepted as having medical use — including by the United States Surgeon General.

 It seems reasonable to conclude then, that the Minnesota courts are unlikely to remedy this injustice and restore our right to a fair jury trial, and our right to present a complete defense in Minnesota — at least not in the near term.